forever-august/renews/README.md

 following keys are recognised:

 - `port` - TCP port for plain NNTP connections.
+- `site_name` - hostname advertised by the server.
+Defaults to the `HOSTNAME` environment variable or `localhost` when unset.
 - `db_path` - path to the SQLite database file.
 Defaults to `/var/spool/renews.db`.
 - `auth_db_path` - optional path to the authentication database.
 Defaults to `db_path` when unset.
 - `tls_port` - optional port for NNTP over TLS.